avine/formation-angular-base/doc/course/public/03_components.md

   - accepts basic JavaScript expressions
   - more: https://angular.dev/guide/templates
 - All `public` or `protected` component properties can be used in the template
-- An expression used in template must not change the component state
+- An expression used in the template must not change the component state

 ```ts
 @Component ({